Malithium/Smashville/README.md

 -   Open your terminal.
 -   CD to the cloned/downloaded game folder.
 -   Type "npm install".
 Wait until download has finished.
--   Type "nodemon Server/server.js".
+-   Type "npm run server".
 This will start hosting your server on port 44555.
 -   You're good to go!

 # Project Logs